JunfeiWU/JunfeiWu.github.io/index.md

 [Prof. Tandong Yao](http://tdyao.itpcas.ac.cn/).
 For two years since graduation, I have been severing as data product manager in DiDi Global Company, which is the largest Internet company in China that provides online taxi booking services, with a market value of 20 billion US dollars.
 I love challenging myslef and learn something new.
-I am very interested in data-related fields and have done a lot of work in data analysis and processing in the past.
+I am very interested in data-related fields and have done a lot of projects in the past.
 I hope to utilize my professional knowledge to solve more social issues to make the world better.
 I will also update my daily life on this website.
 If you are interested in anything about me, please feel free to email me